Mark Sisco, M.D.

 Phone: (847) 504-2333

-What Is the Difference Between Silicone & Saline Breast Implants?
+What Is The Difference Between Silicone & Saline Breast Implants (Updated 2023)

 Woman smiling and relaxing on bed

-Choosing between silicone and saline implants is an important decision every woman has to make when choosing breast augmentation.
-At my Northbrook, IL, plastic surgery practice, I frequently consult with women about the benefits of each option as we work together to create the best results.
+Choosing between silicone and saline implants is an important decision every breast augmentation patient has to make.
+At my Northbrook, IL, plastic surgery practice, I frequently consult with patients about the benefits of each option as we work together to create the best results.

-While these implant types have much in common and work essentially the same way, there are a few differences you should know about.
-Read on to learn more.
+While these implant types work essentially the same way and have many characteristics in common, there are a few differences you should know about, and I cover those in this post.

 What Silicone & Saline Implants Have in Common